-England start well in record run-chase
+England start well in record run chase

 |Scorecard

-England made a promising start to their pursuit of a record 368, to leave the fourth Test against India primed for a thrilling conclusion at The Oval.
+England made a promising start to their pursuit of a record 368, to leave the fourth Test against India primed for a thrilling conclusion at The Kia Oval.

 Faced with what would be England's highest successful chase in Test cricket, Haseeb Hameed and Rory Burns took the home side to 77-0 at the close on day four.